geopandas/geopandas/README.md

 Install
 --------

-**Requirements**

-For the installation of GeoPandas, the following packages are required:
+GeoPandas depends on the following packages:

 - ``pandas``
 - ``shapely``